-2.7 SOCIAL SECURITY NUMBER VERIFICATION REQUIREMENTS [24 CFR §5.216(a)]
+2.7 SOCIAL SECURITY NUMBER VERIFICATION REQUIREMENTS

 Applicant families are required to provide verification of Social Security numbers for all family members prior to admission.
 If the applicant family is unable to comply with this requirement, they may retain their place on the waiting list but cannot become a participant until it can provide Social Security numbers for each member of the household.